ModelEarth/community/challenge/README.md

 <h3>$10,000 in Challenge Awards</h3>

 Multiple awards are being funded by the US EPA.
 You are welcome to participate from any location in the world.

+<a href="https://www.cognitoforms.com/USEPA1/YourInterests">Register to participate</a>

 <b>August and September - Team Formation, Selecting Topics, Collaboration Begins</b>